afcarl/Kolmogorov-Complexity/README.md

 # input5

 JPG file.
-Retriving by accessing the remote server. (github 233)
+Retrieving by accessing the remote server. (github 233)